whatwedo/CrudBundle/docs/view-configuration.md

 # View Configuration

-in the view configuration you define all detail views of your entity (create, edit, view).
+In the view configuration you define all detail views of your entity (create, edit, view).

-Every view is splitted in one or more blocks (like groups of properties).
+Every view is splitted into one or more blocks (like groups of properties).

 ## Build a simple view

 In the following example we are creating one block with three properties.
 Those are similar to the Symfony Form Component.
-Every block has an acronym, an options array and every content has an acronym, a type (defaults to `null` for a simple content) and an options array.
+Every block has an acronym, an options array.
+Every content has an acronym, a type (defaults to `null` for a simple content) and an options array.

-you can add as many blocks as you want
+You can add as many blocks as you want.

 ```
 /**